smart-facility/BATSim/README.md

 The simulator can read inputs in MATSim and TRANSIMS formats.

+The details of the model are detailed in the paper 'A dynamic behavioural traffic assignment model with strategic agents' (Transportation Research Part C) and can be found here: https://www.sciencedirect.com/science/article/pii/S0968090X17302450.

 ## Installation

 In order to compile and run the simulator, you need a patched version of Repast HPC 2.2: